Tazzios/pdfviewer/README.md

 ### Content Examples

-Show jdownloads file 4 open on page 10.
+Show jdownloads file with ID 4 open on page 10.
 >{pdfviewer jdownloadsid=4 page=10}

 Page will be ignore if there is a smartsearch highlight present in the url.